 Shaw, a Canadian telecommunications company, wanted to dive into a new line of business, all in record time.
-Launching Shaw Mobile required a flexible CMS system that could handle real-time updates to support this dream.
+Launching Shaw Mobile required a flexible CMS that could handle real-time updates to support this dream.
 Contentful’s headless technology made it the right CMS for the job, giving Shaw the best platform for delivering robust omnichannel content responsive to changing market conditions.

 A CMS Success Story